 Scriptwriting is about team-writing.
 It is often said that writing is a lonely job.
 The writer’s only companions are the characters in her head.
 But once you have written out the draft of a script and submitted it to the filmmaker and her production team, be prepared for notes from every crew member.
 And chances are that by the time the script actually turns into a movie, your screenplay would have changed a dozen times or more and the final shooting script would be entirely different from what you had originally written.
 In contrast, an author only has to deal with notes from her editor and has more control over the revisions and her manuscript.

 Understanding the fundamentals of both types of writing has helped me enormously.
-While writing a novel, I have learnt to dig deep into character motivations and chart out each character carefully.
-This rigour and discipline has enabled me to craft better characters for my scripts too.
+While writing a novel, I have learned to dig deep into character motivations and chart out each character carefully.
+This rigor and discipline have enabled me to craft better characters for my scripts too.

 On the other hand, the discipline required to make every word count in a screenplay is a boon when it comes to novel writing.
 Understanding plot dynamics (as scripts tend to be more plot-driven, generally speaking) also helps in structuring my novels more efficiently.